Mai0313/Mentor/docs/Bandgap_Reference_Verification_RAK/Bandgap_Reference_Verification_RAK_parsed.md

 Here is the image describtion:
 ```
-The image is a screenshot of a software interface, specifically from the Virtuoso ADE Explorer Editing environment.
-The interface appears to be part of a simulation tool used for electronic design automation (EDA).
+The image is a screenshot of the Virtuoso ADE Explorer Editing interface, specifically focusing on the "Simulation" menu.
+Here is a detailed description:

-Key elements in the image include:
+1. **Interface Title**: At the top, the title bar reads "Virtuoso® ADE Explorer Editing:" indicating the software and the specific module being used.

-1. **Menu Bar**: At the top, there is a menu bar with several options, including "Outputs," "Results," "Tools," "EAD," and "Parasitics."
+2. **Menu Bar**: Below the title bar, there is a menu bar with several options.
+The highlighted option is "Simulation," which is selected and expanded.

-2. **Highlighted Menu**: The "Simulation" menu is highlighted in yellow, indicating that it is currently selected or active.
+3. **Simulation Menu**: The "Simulation" menu is expanded, showing a list of options related to simulation tasks.
+The options listed in the menu are:

-3. **Dropdown Menu**: Below the "Simulation" menu, a dropdown menu is open, displaying several options:
+   - **Netlist and Run**: Likely used to generate a netlist and start the simulation.
-   - "Netlist and Run"
+   - **Run**: To start the simulation.
-   - "Run"
+   - **Stop**: To stop the simulation.
-   - "Stop"
+   - **Suspend**: (grayed out, indicating it is not currently available).
-   - "Suspend" (grayed out, indicating it is not currently available)
+   - **Resume**: (grayed out, indicating it is not currently available).
-   - "Resume" (grayed out, indicating it is not currently available)
+   - **Run Preview**: To preview the run settings or parameters.
-   - "Run Preview"
+   - **MDL Control**: (with a submenu indicated by a right arrow).
-   - "MDL Control"
+   - **Options**: (with a submenu indicated by a right arrow).
-   - "Options" (with a submenu indicated by a right arrow)
+   - **Netlist**: (with a submenu indicated by a right arrow).
-   - "Netlist"
+   - **Output Log**: Highlighted in yellow, suggesting it is the current selection or focus.
-   - "Output Log..." (highlighted in yellow)
+   - **Linter Log**: (with a submenu indicated by a right arrow).
-   - "Linter Log..."
+   - **Convergence Aids**: (with a submenu indicated by a right arrow).
-   - "Convergence Aids"
+   - **Diagnostics**: (with a submenu indicated by a right arrow).

-   - "Diagnostics"
+4. **Highlighted Items**: The "Simulation" menu item and the "Output Log" option within the menu are both highlighted in yellow, drawing attention to them.

-4. **Toolbar**: There is a toolbar with various icons and a dropdown menu labeled "(None)" on the right side of the image.
+5. **Additional Interface Elements**: To the right of the menu, there are additional interface elements, including a dropdown menu labeled "(None)" and a "Details" section, though these are not the primary focus of the image.

-The interface is designed for managing and running simulations, with options to control the simulation process, view logs, and access various tools and diagnostics.
-The highlighted "Output Log..." option suggests that the user is likely interested in viewing the output log of a simulation.
+Overall, the image provides a clear view of the "Simulation" menu within the Virtuoso ADE Explorer Editing interface, with a specific focus on the "Output Log" option.
 ```

 **Figure 85: Opening simulation log file from ADE Explorer window**